AnonymousCoderArtist/SHORTS/README.md

 * The script relies on external libraries like `moviepy`, `pytube`, `requests`, `rich`, and `utube`.
 Ensure they are installed correctly.
 * Transcripts are not available for all YouTube videos.
 * Subtitle timing might not be perfect in all cases due to variations in YouTube's transcript formatting.
+* I would suggest to use openai whisper in colab in GPU ot extract word to word transcription.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit pull requests or open issues.